sapcc/hugo-documentation-templater/README.md

 Check out this documentation templater in action with its Markdown helpers, tools, and extensions at the following [link](https://sapcc.github.io/hugo-documentation-templater/).

-## 🚨 Major Upgrade to V2 🚨
+## 🚨 Major Upgrade to V3 🚨

-**⚠️ Attention:** This release introduces significant changes that may impact your existing setup.
-Please review the [Upgrade to V2 (Breaking Changes)](#upgrade-to-v2-breaking-changes) section below for detailed instructions on how to update your project.
-This upgrade includes the removal of SAP-specific assets, updates to Docsy, and numerous improvements and bug fixes.
+**⚠️ Attention:** This release requires **Hugo v0.128** or higher.
+Running it with an older version is not supported and will not work with v3.
+This release introduces support for BPMN diagrams and numerous improvements and bug fixes.

+## Release Notes

+- Introduces support for BPMN diagrams.
+For more details, refer to the [diagrams section](https://sapcc.github.io/hugo-documentation-templater/docs/markdown-helpers/#diagrams).
+- Removed deprecated code to maintain compatibility with Hugo versions v0.128 and higher.
+- Ensured compatibility with the latest Hugo version.
+- Upgraded Docsy to version v0.11.0.
+- Fixed load of drawio diagrams when base URL is different of the root URL.
+- The `Create documentation issue` link now includes the page source URL, which will be displayed in the description of the GitHub issue.

 ## Create a New Documentation Site from Scratch